Spain or Portugal? which Iberian country is the best destination?

 Nightlife in Cordoba Spain

-Portuguese food isn’t as widely famous as Spanish, but it still had a huge influence on world cuisine.
-The Portuguese took spices from the east to the west and many ingredients from the Americas to the rest of the world.
-Portuguese cuisine is famous for the extensive use of salted cod (Bacalhau).
-When in Portugal, you really should try it in a couple of different ways.
+Portuguese cuisine is famous for extensively using salted cod (Bacalhau).
+You should try it in a couple of different ways when in Portugal.
 One other thing that tourists love in Portugal is the wonderful fresh fish and seafood.
-Besides being delicious, it’s also much cheaper than in western Europe and the US.
+Besides being delicious, it’s much cheaper than in Western Europe and the US.
 Some of the things you should try in Portugal include:

 • Bacalhau à Bras